-The Ontario Municipal Partnership Fund - Grant (OMPF) for 2025 has been confirmed and will be \$1,185,800 (increase of \$52,100 over 2024).
+The Ontario Municipal Partnership Fund - Grant (OMPF) for 2022 has been confirmed and will be \$1,054,500 (decrease of \$100 over 2021).

 As part of the annual budget process, Selwyn Council reviews recommended projects and approves OMPF use and inclusion in the annual budget.
-OMPF is typically used to cover ongoing arena deficits, unforeseen departmental deficits, capital programs or onetime expenditures.
+OMPF is typically used to cover ongoing arena deficits, unforeseen departmental deficits, capital programs or one-time expenditures.